huridocs/uwazi-documentation/admin-docs/creating-entity-pages.md

 | Date of Publication | 13 July, 1977                      | Internally this would be: 1621618430   |
 | Cover Image         | yourdomain.com/media/bookCover.jpg |                                        |

-Depending on the type, each property could have somewhat diferent structures.
+Depending on the type, each property could have somewhat different structures.
 As an example, the above entity will look like this in the `entity` dataset:

 ```
 {